 LI Wei-bao, CHEN Jiu-jin.
 Digging up the Earliest Astronomical Observatory in China[J].
-Astronomical Techniques and Instruments, 2007, 4(3): 301-306.
+Astronomical Research and Technology, 2007, 4(3): 301-306.

 Citation: LI Wei-bao, CHEN Jiu-jin.
 Digging up the Earliest Astronomical Observatory in China[J].
-Astronomical Techniques and Instruments, 2007, 4(3): 301-306.
+Astronomical Research and Technology, 2007, 4(3): 301-306.

 Digging up the Earliest Astronomical Observatory in China